Book Across the Bay

 Satellite image of Chequamegon Bay, location of the event.

 The Book Across the Bay is an annual winter 10-kilometer (6-mile) cross-country ski and snowshoe race held every February in northwestern Wisconsin.

 The course, which is groomed for both classic-style and skate skiing, starts in Ashland, and ends in nearby Washburn.
-It is a unique winter event, because it follows a route not on land, but over the frozen surface of Lake Superior, the world's largest lake.
+It is a unique winter event, because it follows a route not on land, but over the frozen surface of Lake Superior, the world's largest fresh water lake.
 The event is held at night, and the course is lit by the stars above and up to 1,000 candles in ice luminaries that line the entire route.

 History

 The race was first organized and held in 1996, as a fundraiser for the Washburn Public Library, and the Tri-County Medical Society.

 The initial idea of a small "ski-race fundraiser" turned out to be very successful and popular, as was evident during the first year.
 An initial estimate of 100 skiers in 1996 was not only met, but far exceeded with a final count of over 350 participants during its first year.
 And attendance has steadily increased every year since, with over 3,800 participants in 2011.
 From 1996 to 2012, the Book Across the Bay events have drawn a total of nearly 24,000 participants.